 Founder & President

-Named by Everything Channel CRN as one of the 100 most influential women in IT, Jocelyn is the Founder of CloudNOW (cloudnetworkofwomen.com) and serves on the Advisory Board for Cloud Connect and the Nominating Committee for the Heinz Foundation Awards.
+Named by Everything Channel CRN as one of the 100 most influential women in IT, and by GetVOIP as a Top Woman in Cloud, Jocelyn is the Founder of CloudNOW (cloudnetworkofwomen.com) and leads marketing at 6fusion, a startup revolutionizing IT Economic Transparency.
 Jocelyn has deep expertise in the areas of marketing, communications and research, and has spent the majority of her career advising Fortune 100 companies including Hewlett-Packard, Intuit, and Arthur Andersen/Accenture on strategic emerging technology decisions.
 Prior to founding CloudNOW, Jocelyn directed the marketing program for an award winning Cloud startup recognized by Gartner as a ‘Coolest Emerging Technology’.
 She holds a Master’s degree in Industrial/Organizational Psychology and a Bachelor’s degree from University of California, Santa Barbara.

-As Vice President, Technology Strategy, Growth Initiatives and CTO for Cloud Computing on the IBM Corporate Strategy team, Lauren is responsible for the technology strategy for IBM’s growth initiatives, including cloud computing, Smarter Planet, business analytics and emerging markets.
+Lauren C. States is a 2015 Advanced Leadership Harvard Fellow.
+She serves on the Dean’s Executive Council for the D’Amore-McKim School of Business at Northeastern University.
+She formerly served as Vice President, Technology Strategy, Growth Initiatives and CTO for Cloud Computing on the IBM Corporate Strategy team.
+Lauren was responsible for the technology strategy for IBM’s growth initiatives, including cloud computing, Smarter Planet, business analytics and emerging markets.
 In her previous role as Vice President of Cloud Computing for IBM Software Group, Lauren led a global team responsible for establishing market leadership for Cloud computing.As a senior executive on IBM’s Integration and Values Team, Lauren played a leadership role in a company-wide initiative called the Client Value Initiative – a strategic reshaping of IBM’s value creation.
 Lauren joined IBM in 1978 as a Systems Engineer in New York City and has held a variety of leadership positions since that time.

 Lauren graduated from the University of Pennsylvania Wharton School with a Bachelor of Science degree.
 She has served on the IBM Technical Leadership Team which is responsible for the development and advancement of IBM’s technical workforce.
 As a role model and mentor to women and minorities around the world, Lauren co-chairs the IBM North America Black Constituency Council.
 She is Chair of the Board of Visitors for the Northeastern University College of Business and serves on the International House, New York, Board of Trustees.
 She also serves of the Board of Directors for MoJo (www.momsandjobs.com) and is a member of the Executive Leadership Council.